Generate a key

 Review the steps to generate a key

 The Vault service can be used to generate both asymmetric and symmetric keys.
-Key functionality in the vault supports the following purpose:
+Key functionality in the vault supports the following purposes:

 jwt